The Moffats

-The Moffats is a children's novel by the American author Eleanor Estes, the first in a series of four books about the Moffat family.
-The Moffats tells about four young children and their mother who live in a small town in Connecticut.
+The Moffats is the first in a series of four children's novels by American author Eleanor Estes.
+It tells the story of four young children and their mother who live in a small town in Connecticut.
 Their adventures are based on Estes' memories of her childhood and focus on a working-class, single-parent American family during World War I.